 - Have We Met Yet?: Played straight and inverted at the same time.
 The Hierodules are constantly moving backwards in time, while Severian moves through time normally - hence, his last meeting with them in Urth of the New Sun is their first meeting with him.

-- Improbable Weapon User: Severian and Agilus, during their duel, use plants whose poisonous leaves are picked and thrown like darts.
+- Improbable Weapon User: Severian and Agilus, during their duel, use plants which poisonous leaves are picked and thrown like darts.

 - Incest Is Relative: Dorcas is Severian's grandmother, although neither of them know that at the time.
 Agia and Agilus are brother/sister lovers and may also be related to Severian, who has a definite thing for Agia.

 - Informed Attractiveness: As with other aspects of the books' world, standards of beauty appear to undergo a ton of translation loss between actuality and the narration.
 There are strong hints that many of the books' most "beautiful" characters would appear downright unsettling to our eyes.

 - Consider the unnatural height and alien-influenced appearance of Exultants, whose numbers include Thecla, Vodalus, and Thea.
 The exact degree of their distinctive height and features is vague, leaving it uncertain whether they'd strike us as beautiful, or as borderline Humanoid Abominations.

 - Severian's throwaway asides about Jolenta suggest a figure that goes right past Curves in All the Right Places to extremes that border on Gonk.

 - Innocent Inaccurate: Severian combines this with being a straight Unreliable Narrator.
 He's more of the former in describing the world he lives in (e.g. his description of a photo of the moon landing), but is more like the latter in describing his own life.